 What devices do I need to connect sensors with the cloud?

 You need a CloudRail.Box, a suitable IO-module, a power supply and of course the sensor.
 Currently CloudRail mainly supports IO-Link sensors, which means that the IO-module will be a so called IO-Link Master.
-A list of compatible devices can be found here.
 If you need a complete set to test the system, give our starter kits a try.

 What are the costs of CloudRail?

 It is a combination of a subscription model based on the number of connected sensors or actuators and the costs for the CloudRail.Box (hardware).
 You can find the current pricing here.

 What happens with the data once it is in the Cloud?
 Do you build custom applications?